codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 The product must include an application in each environment defined in the Promotion Flow.
 Otherwise the promotion will fail.

 ##### Multiple applications in a target environment
-If a target environment, such as staging or production, contains multiple applications for the same product—segmented by region, tenant, or other requirements for example, each application in that environment is updated with changes from the source environment.
+If a target environment, such as staging or production, contains multiple applications for the same product, segmented by region, tenant, or other criteria for example, each application in that environment is updated with changes from the source environment.

 While this behavior may seem intuitive, it’s important to understand that each set of Promotion Policy settings that govern the environment's promotion settings, _also applies individually to each application_.